riley-x/SankeyFlow/README.md

 ## Description

-While MAtplotlib does have a builtin sankey class, it is designed around single node flows (and in my opinion quite ugly).
-SankeyFlow focuses on directional cutflows and allows for any number of nodes and flows between them.
+While Matplotlib does have a builtin sankey class, it is designed around single node flows.
+SankeyFlow instead focuses on directional flows, and looks more similar to plotly and [SankeyMATIC](https://sankeymatic.com/).
 It also treats nodes and flows separately, so the node value, inflows, and outflows don't have to be equal.
 However, automatic node inference is also available (TODO).

 ![cutflow example](example/cutflow.png)